Settle back into studying

 It can be hard to get back into the study mindset after a long break, holiday, placement or interruption.
 You can get prepared for this next stage by improving your study skills, finding support and accessing key resources - that's where our friends at the Library can help.

-The Library isn't just a place to borrow books, it's your one stop shop for academic support.
+The Library isn't just a place to borrow books, it's your one-stop shop for academic support.
 The team can help you improve your study skills through workshopsone-to-one appointments and access to free courses through Linkedin Learning.
-Here's just a few ways that they can help you settle back in and boost your study skills for this new stage.
+Here are just a few ways that they can help you settle back in and boost your study skills for this new stage.

 Students in lecture